sk-rama/hugo-RaMa-theme/README.md

     $ cd themes
     $ git clone https://github.com/sk-rama/hugo-RaMa-theme.git

-You should see a folder called `hugo-icarus-theme` inside the `themes` directory that we created a few moments ago.
+You should see a folder called `hugo-RaMa-theme` inside the `themes` directory that we created a few moments ago.
 For more information read the official [setup guide](https://gohugo.io/overview/installing/) of Hugo.

 ## Setup

-Next, navigate to the `exampleSite` folder at `themes/hugo-type-theme/exampleSite/`.
+Next, navigate to the `exampleSite` folder at `themes/hugo-RaMa-theme/exampleSite/`.
 In order to get your site running, you need to copy `config.toml` and all the content of all relevant subfolders such as `data/l10n.toml` into the root folders.

 To turn the `exampleSite` folder in a standalone demo site the `themesDir` property has been set to `../..`.
 This way you can preview this theme by running `hugo server` inside `exampleSite` folder.